E-commerce

 FAQ

-What is the fastest lever to increase conversion?
+What is the fastest lever for increasing conversion?

-It depends on the main friction point.
-Very often, the quickest gains come from better traffic/landing alignment, clearer fees, or a simpler checkout.
+It depends on the main point of friction.
+Very often, the quickest gains come from better traffic / landing page alignment, clearer fees, or simplifying the checkout.

-Should you work on mobile or desktop first?
+Should you work on mobile first or desktop first?

 Prioritize the environment where your sessions and exits are concentrated.
 In many stores, mobile deserves immediate attention.